 At the start of 2026, Aspire Global's owner (Anakatech Interactive) decided to shut down the white-label operations in the UK.
-All of the sites will switch licence and platform at the end of February, as confirmed by several of them.

 In short, as Aspire Global holds a UKGC licence through AG Communications, the sites can be considered safe for UK punters.
 That isn't a guarantee for quality, though, as some of the sites struggle with customer support and have deposit/withdrawal fees.
 Your own definition of 'safe' is what plays a key role here, in other words.